 ELSS funds have the lowest lock-in period of 3 years among all other options that let you save tax under section 80C.
-They have also offered some of the highest returns amongst all tax savings options.
+They have also offered some of the highest returns among all tax savings options.

 What to do?
 To save tax under section 80C, explore investing in ELSS Funds.

 And, liquid funds are extremely low-risk mutual funds.

 When you invest in any mutual fund, it takes around 3-4 working days to process the transaction.
 In the case of liquid funds, it only takes 1-2 working days.